kubermatic/docs/content/kubermatic/master/advanced/oidc_auth/_index.en.md

 ![Share cluster dialog](/img/kubermatic/master/advanced/oidc-auth/share-cluster-modal.png)

-You can now share this link with anyone that can access the Kubermatic UI.
-After login, that person will get a download link for a
+You can now share this link with anyone that can access the KKP UI.
+After login, that person will get a download link for a `kubeconfig`.
-`kubeconfig`.

 In order for the shared `kubeconfig` to be of any use, we must grant that other user some permissions.
 To do so, configure `kubectl` to